 Guidance on approach to considering Marking Errors

-On any review of marking (in line with Condition GCE17.4 and the definition of Marking Error in Condition GCE26) the Assessor carrying out the review must consider (in respect of each task in the assessment and the assessment as a whole) whether or not the original mark awarded could reasonably have been awarded.
+On any review of marking (in line with Condition GCE17.4 and the definition of Marking Error in Condition GCE26) the Assessor carrying out the review must consider whether or not the original mark awarded could reasonably have been awarded.
 The definition of Marking Error does not set out an exhaustive list of what would constitute unreasonable marking and the Assessor must consider whether there has been such marking in each individual case.

 However, the Assessor should take the following steps for each task in the assessment: